Guozheng-Ma/guozheng-ma.github.io/index.md

 <p style="text-align:justify;">
 Meanwhile, I view RL as a paradigm for understanding intelligence rather than just a technique.
-This inspires my interest in its diverse applications, from large reasoning models to embodied agents and social sciences.
+This inspires my interest in exploring its potential across domains, from large reasoning models and embodied agents to psychology and social sciences.
 </p>

 <!-- Motto -->